pi3141/flashcardJS/README.md

 # FlashcardJS

+*Read this in other languages: français*

-simple space repetition webapp
+A simple spaced repetition webapp.

-* no dependencies
+* no dependencies, no server needed, simply open index.html in a browser.
+* a simple retention algorithm choose questions to study.
+* user data stored in localstorage (RGPD compliant)
-* all questions in a simple card.js file containing :
+* all questions stored in a simple card.js file containing :
 ```
 packet_name|question1;answer1
 packet_name|question2;answer2